AlexLavoie42/Industrial-Evolution/GDD_0.md

 - Sell Good for profit
 - Hire Workers and use them to automate new assembly
 - Scale Assembly with automation

+Learnings:
+- Easy to fall into trap player having nothing to do while waiting for production.
+    - Make sure the player is always the bottleneck to keep the game engaging

 ## Random Thoughts